etlundquist/rankfm/README.md

 Designed for ease-of-use, RankFM accepts both `pd.DataFrame` and `np.ndarray` inputs.
 You do not have to convert your data to `scipy.sparse` matrices or re-map user/item identifiers to array indexes prior to use - internally RankFM maps all user/item identifiers to zero-based integer indexes, but always converts its output back to the original user/item identifiers from your data, which can be arbitrary (non-zero-based, non-consecutive) integers or even strings.

-In addition to the familiar `fit()`, `predict()`, `recommend_for_users()` methods, RankFM includes additional utilities to find the most similar items for a given item and the most similar users for a given user based on user/item latent factor space embeddings.
-A number of popular recommendation/ranking evaluation metric functions are included in the `evaluation` module including [hit rate, reciprocal rank, discounted cumulative gain, precision, recall] to streamline model performance tuning/evaluation.
+In addition to the familiar `fit()`, `predict()`, `recommend()` methods, RankFM includes additional utilities to find the most similar users/items to a given user/item based on user/item latent factor space embeddings.
+A number of popular recommendation/ranking evaluation metric functions are also included in the `evaluation` module to streamline model performance tuning and evaluation.

 See the **Quickstart** section below to get started, and the `quickstart.ipynb` notebook in the `/examples` folder for a more in-depth walkthrough.
 This package is currently under active development pre-release, and should not yet be considered stable.
 Release, build status, and PyPI information will be added once things get to a stable and satisfactory state for an initial release.
-The core functionality is mostly in place and working, but automated tests and CI workflows need to be added, and I need to teach myself how to do all that stuff first :).
-Stay tuned...
+The core functionality is mostly in place and working, but automated tests and CI workflows need to be added, and I need to teach myself how to do all that stuff first :)

 ---
 ### Dependencies